s1drq/wlnupdates-api-wrapper/README.md

 # wlnupdates-api-wrapper
-A super simple WNLUpdates api wrapper
+An API wrapper for WLNUpdates